DataDog/datadog-agent/Dockerfiles/agent/SUPERVISION.md

 ## Services

-The image starts three services:
+The image starts four services:

 - `agent` is the main agent.
 The container will exit if it stops.
 - `trace-agent`, `process-agent`, and `network-tracer` are auxiliary services.